ProdriveTechnologies/voyager/docs/getting-started/command-reference.md

 ```

 ## Deploy
-To copy all the downloaded binaries (dll, so, exe) to a single directory `voyager deploy` can be used.
+To copy all the downloaded binaries (dll, so, exe) to a single directory, `voyager deploy` can be used.
 By default it will copy all the binaries to `.voyager/.deploy`, but the option `--dir` can be used to select a different directory.
-For example to copy all binaries to the Debug folder use: `voyager deploy --dir Debug`.
+For example to copy all binaries to the Debug folder, use `voyager deploy --dir Debug`.